maxpearl/simpleAWS/README.md

 # Returns instance iterator
 ```

-### Tests and Inventories
+### Tests

 There is under /tests simple_aws_tests_sample.py, with example code to test each of the services.

+### CLI

-There is also file under /cli, simple_aws_inventory_sample.py, which allows you to run an inventory of all resources under the following services: EC2 instances, S3 buckets, DynamoDB tables, SNS Topics and subscriptions, and SQS Queues under all regions.
+Under /cli there are two files: simple_aws_inventory_sample.py, which allows you to run an inventory of all resources under the following services: EC2 instances, S3 buckets, DynamoDB tables, SNS Topics and subscriptions, and SQS Queues under all regions.
+The other is simple_aws_cf_invalidation.py, **which requires the python library 'click'**, and can create an invalidation by domain name.